 - What are the information elements included in the network identification and what is the granularity of each information, e.g. network operator identifier, type of the network, location information?

-- Whether and how to provide differentiation between type-a and type-b network in a network identification?

 - What are the assumption on the uniqueness of the network identification?

 - Whether and how is the network identification related to the UE identification.